-is a biji 筆記 "brush notes" style book written by the Southern Song period 南宋 (1127-1279) scholar Wu Ceng 吳曾, courtesy name Wu Huchen 吳虎臣.
-He came from Chongren 崇仁 in the prefecture of Fuzhou 撫州 (modern Fuzhou, Jiangxi) and failed in the state examinations, but in 1141 presented his book to the throne, and was rewarded with the title of right gentleman for meritorious achievements (you digonglang 右迪功郎).
-From this position he rose to the position of right gentleman for attendance (you fengchenglang 右承奉郎), then recorder (zhubu 主簿) in the Court of the Imperial Clan (zongzhengsi 宗正寺), and then made a career as aide of the Chamberlain for Ceremonials (taichang cheng 太常丞), ministerial director in the Ministry of Personnel (libu langzhong 吏部郎中), then that of Works (gongbu langzhong 工部郎中), and finally prefect of Yanzhou 嚴州.
+Nenggaizhai manlu 能改齋漫錄 "Loose records from the Studio of Possible Change" is a "brush-notes"-style book (biji 筆記) written during the Southern Song period 南宋 (1127-1279) by Wu Ceng 吳曾 (early 12th cent.), courtesy name Huchen 虎臣.
+He hailed from Chongren 崇仁 in the prefecture of Fuzhou 撫州 (modern Fuzhou, Jiangxi) and failed in the state examinations, but in 1141 presented his book to the throne, and was rewarded with the title of right gentleman for meritorious achievements (you digonglang 右迪功郎).
+From this position he rose to the position of right gentleman for attendance (you fengchenglang 右承奉郎), then recorder (zhubu 主簿) in the Court of the Imperial Clan (zongzhengsi 宗正寺), and was then made a career as aide of the Chamberlain for Ceremonials (taichang cheng 太常丞), ministerial director in the Ministry of Personnel (libu langzhong 吏部郎中), then that of Works (gongbu langzhong 工部郎中), and finally prefect of Yanzhou 嚴州.

 It is now known when the book was first printed.
-Zhou Hui 周輝, author of the Qingbo zazhi 清波雜志, has observed that Wu Ceng mentions the critique of a play by the Prince of Jing 荊 and some matters about problems in the imperial clan, and that the earliest prints might therefore have been proscribed by imperial order.
-Sheng Ruxin's 盛如梓 book Shuzhai congtan 恕齋叢談 says that there was a certain Zheng Xianwen 鄭顯文 who sent his son Zheng Zhihan 鄭之翰 to the Censorate (yushitai 御史臺) to denounce Wu Ceng, so that, in the end, Wu Ceng and Zheng Xianwen were dismissed, yet some officials pledged for his innocence.
+Zhou Hui 周輝 (b.
+1127), author of Qingbo zazhi 清波雜志, has observed that Wu Ceng mentions the critique of a play by the Prince of Jing 荊 and some matters about problems in the imperial clan, and that the earliest prints might therefore have been proscribed by imperial order.
+Sheng Ruxin's 盛如梓 (early 14th cent.) book Shuzhai congtan 恕齋叢談 says that there was a certain Zheng Xianwen 鄭顯文, who sent his son Zheng Zhihan 鄭之翰 to the Censorate (yushitai 御史臺) to denounce Wu Ceng, so that, in the end, Wu Ceng and Zheng Xianwen were dismissed, yet some officials pledged for his innocence.
 From then on his book was given free for print.
-Regardless the question, which text says the truth, it was a fact that Wu Ceng's book ceased to be in print at least from the Yuan period 元 (1279-1368) on.
+Regardless the question which of these texts tells the truth, it was a fact that Wu Ceng's book ceased to be in print at least from the Yuan period 元 (1279-1368) on.